heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/CONSIDERATIONS_FOR_A_DEVELOPMENT_ENVIRONMENT.md

 ## Do not store your projets' sources on a cloud provider

-We highly recommend to **never store projects' sources your files on OneDrive/Google Drive/Dropbox/etc.**.
+We highly recommend to **never store your projects' sources your files on OneDrive/Google Drive/Dropbox/etc.**.
 When you start to develop professionally, your IDE and tools can generate a large amount of temporary files (cache files, logs, compiled files, etc.).
 These files are often small but numerous and can be